-One of the crowning achievements of social media marketing is its ability to target relevant audiences on an unprecedented level.
-This is what makes social media such a valuable tool for small, local businesses.
-With location-based advertising, your content will be displayed only to people who are likely to benefit from your services.
+One of the crowning achievements of social media marketing is its ability to target relevant audiences with the right content on an unprecedented level.
+This is what makes social media such a valuable tool for businesses.
+With targeted advertising, your content will be displayed only to people who are likely to benefit from your services.
 For example, those who live nearby, specific age groups, and people who regularly search for related services.

 Marketing costs money.
 Ad space doesn’t come cheap, and the more prestigious the location or platform, the more you must shell out to represent your brand there.
 Businesses spend tens of thousands of dollars on a few-second slot on prime-time TV and in famous publications.
 While this form of advertising certainly has its place, it’s far beyond the reach of most small businesses.

 Social media is a budget-friendly marketing alternative that puts smaller businesses back in the race.
 If you want to use the opportunities these platforms give, schedule social media posts smartly.